amd/aocl-compression/README.md

 Running AOCL-Compression Test Bench On Linux
 --------------------------------------------

+* CAUTION: <br>
+   Before running the test bench, check whether it points to the right library dependency. <br>

 Test bench supports several options to validate, benchmark or debug the supported compression methods.